OSE3Sandbox/openshiftv3-workshop/10_SCM_Web_Hooks.md

 **Step 3: Create new application**

-- We will use the blugreen app
+- We will use the blugreen app that you have imported in your gitlab server in the Step1

+**NOTE** replace USERXX by your openshift user login and USERNAME by your gitlab username
 ```
-$ oc new-app --image-stream=php --code=https://github.com/RedHatWorkshops/bluegreen --name=scm-web-hooks
+$ oc new-app --image-stream=php --code=http://gitlab-ce-USERXX-gitlab.apps.ose3sandbox.com/USERNAME/webhook.git  --name=scm-web-hooks
 ```

 **Step 4: Look at some of the created resources**